rickrizzo/lapsus/README.md

 ##Branches and Their Purpose
 ###_master_
 The most up-to-date working version of Lapsus application, currently under active development and refactoring.
+Now deployed on Node & Express.

+###_pullao
+Front end work fresh off the presses from Oscar

 ###_lapsus-2014_
 This is the original version of Lapsus.
 In this version you can record yourself speaking (up to 10 minutes) and then watch audio and video seperatly or together to get feedback from peers both online and in person.
 We're undergoing some big renovations this semester to get a v1 out!

+To run the latest version on your local machine, clone the repository, and call npm install, and then npm start, and Lapsus will be running on port 3000